labs-solo/interface/docs/AEGIS-INK-Implementation-Spec.md

 ## 2. Goals & Non-Goals
 ### Goals
 1. Deliver a simplified LP-only experience (create pool, add/remove liquidity, view/manage v4 positions) with wallet + network management.
-2. Provide a brand configuration layer (tokens, logos, copy, favicons) that can be overridden via a single package/env flag.
+2. Provide a brand configuration layer (tokens, logos, copy, favicons) that can be overridden via a single package/env flag to switch between **AEGIS**, **The Deep**, or any custom brand with zero code edits.
 3. Add INK chain support with correct RPC endpoints, explorers, gas config, and v4 contract addresses.
 4. Establish maintainable CI, testing, and upstream sync practices for the forked repo.